luongth-2520/flutter-ui-ecomerce/README.md

-# first_app
+# Ecommerce UI

-A new Flutter project.
+A new Flutter Ecommerce UI project.

 ## Getting Started